updated February 2019

-My great grandfather James William Barber was born in Kansas City, Missouri on September 6, 1884 to Joseph Barboro and Sarah Ann Clovis.
-(You can read all about them here.)
-His last name went through many changes over the years.
+James William Barber was born in Kansas City, Missouri on September 6, 1884 to Joseph Sbarboro and Sarah Ann Clovis.
+James was the 7th of their 10 children, and their only son to live to adulthood.
+You can read all about them here.
+His last name went through changes over the years – Sbarboro, Barboro, Barber.

-Since the 1890 US Census is lost to fire and I can’t find his family on the 1900 US Census, my first record of James is after his marriage on the 1910 US Census.
+Since the 1890 US Census was lost to fire and I can’t find James’ family on the 1900 US Census, my first record of James is after his marriage on the 1910 US Census.

-By the 1910 US Census James and Lula have been married 3 years.
-Their last name is recorded as Barbaro.
-James is 25 and an electrician, which remains his occupation until retirement.
-Lula is 23.
-They live in Kansas City, Missouri where they remain until death.
-Living with them is 1 year old Ellen and a boarder, 24 year old David Sargent, a photographer.
+By the 1910 US Census James and Lula had been married 3 years.
+Their last name was recorded as Barbaro.
+James was 25 and an electrician, which remained his occupation until retirement.
+Lula was 23.
+They lived in Kansas City, Missouri where they remained until their deaths.
+Daughter Ellen was 1 year old.
+A boarder, 24 year old David Sargent, a photographer, shared their home.

 In 1918, James used the last name Barbero on his World War I draft registration card.

-On the 1920 US Census their last name is recorded, again, as Barbero.
-James is 35, Lula is 33, their daughter Ellen is 11, and daughter Delores is 4.
+On the 1920 US Census their last name was recorded again as Barbero.
+James was 35, Lula was 33, their daughter Ellen was 11, and daughter Delores was 4.

-By 1930 US Census their last name is recorded Barber.
-My mother told me that he had to change his name, because he struggled to get employment with an Italian last name.
-Barber sticks, and is the name the children use as adults.
-James is 45 and an electrical contractor.
-Lula is 42.
-Ellen is 21, Delores is 14, James is 3.
+By 1930 US Census their last name was recorded Barber.
+My mother told me that he had to change his name because he struggled to get employment with an Italian last name.
+(As adults all the children used the name Barber).
+James was 45 and an electrical contractor.
+Lula was 42.
+Ellen was 21, Delores was 14, James was 3.

-On the 1940 US Census James is 56.
-He doesn’t list an occupation so perhaps that was still a struggle even with the name change.
-Lula is 53 and a seamstress in garment factory.
-They have a full house.
-Daughter Ellen (age 30) is married to Wallace Cowan (age 37, salesman at auto store) and they have Wallace J (age 8) and Carol A (age 2, my mother).
-Also listed is Delores, age 24, who is married.
-She’s also enumerated with her husband and children on the same census, living a few blocks away.
-James Jr. is 13.
+On the 1940 US Census James was 56.
+He didn’t list an occupation so perhaps that was still a struggle even with the name change.
+Lula was 53 and a seamstress in a garment factory.
+They had a full house.
+Daughter Ellen (age 30) was married to Wallace Cowan (age 37, salesman at auto store) and they had son Wallace (age 8) and daughter Carol (age 2, my mother).
+Also listed was Delores, age 24, who was married.
+She was also enumerated with her husband and children on the same census, living a few blocks away.
+James Jr. was 13.

 One fun thing about researching people who lived in Kansas City, Missouri – Ancestry.com has city directories so you can follow their moves from year to year.
 There are many years missing but here’s what I found for James and Lula: